 How to Determine if Your Water is Safe to Drink

 The regular routine bacteriological and nitrate tests indicate that the water is safe ONLY with respect to contamination by coliform bacteria and nitrate.
 It does not indicate anything else regarding the quality or safety of the water supply.
 For example, water that is found to be acceptable for bacteria and nitrate may contain pesticides or arsenic.
 It is impractical and expensive to test all private water supplies for all possible contaminants.
 If a problem is suspected or you have a concern regarding the safety of the water supply, further specific types of testing can be requested.
-Contact the public health inspector in your health region for specific advice.
+Contact the public health inspector in your area for specific advice.

 Home Water Treatment Devices